lovelycam/writing/asyncApiCallsPython.md

 ### Asynchronous Network API Calls in Python 3.7
 ***
 #### Context
 A *synchronous* call is like ordering a latte at the coffee bar, then waiting there for the cashier to make your latte.
 No other barista can help.
-You stand at the bar until the the cashier makes the latte.
+You stand at the bar until the cashier makes the latte.
 The next customer can order when your latte has been given to you.

 An *asynchronous* call is like ordering a latte at the coffee bar, then sitting down at a table and reading your book.
 The cashier hands your order off to a barista and helps the next customer.
 When the barista makes your latte, you go and retrieve it.
 Enjoy.